Azz5/ComputerGraphics/UniversityRaytracingEx01/README.md

 java Main
 ```

-As this project is written in java it works in mac, linux, and windows without configuration needed.
+As this project is written in java it works in mac, linux, and windows without needing instructions.